ProtoSchool/munich/exercises/IPFS-Swarm.md

 ### The peers of your swarm

+Under the hood, you are connected to other peers, and together you constitute a swarm.

 You can display information, like peer id, addresses, or public key, about the peers you are connected.

 ```